GarrethD/ModuCore-Framework/README.md

 # ModuCore Framework
  The CoreModular Framework is a powerful, versatile, and customizable testing solution designed to meet the diverse needs of modern software development.
 Built on a robust modular architecture, it empowers teams to seamlessly integrate testing capabilities across multiple domains, including mobile, web, performance, and APIs.

+## NOTE!
+ADD the dependencies to the nuget sources to ensure the dependencies can be found